shoehorn17/MSc_Dissertation/README.md

 # MSc Dissertation

-This repository includes four Stata Do files and the original dataset that accompany the MSc Behavioural Science dissertation titled, "The Indelible Mark of Starvation: Long-Term Mental Health Consequences of Childhood Exposure to Famine in Ghana".
+This repository includes four Stata Do files and the original dataset that accompany the MSc Behavioural Science dissertation titled, "The Indelible Mark of Starvation: Long-Term Mental Health Consequences of Early-Life Famine Exposure Among Survivors in Ghana".

 ## Data